drimpossible/drimpossible.github.io/about/index.md

 ## <a name="biography" id="biography"></a>About Me

 Hi!
 I’m Ameya, and since you're reading this: a-mae-Ya.
 "Ameya" is the sanskrit word "अमेय" meaning "Impossible".
 Just too full of energy as a baby, right?
 My parents went from "You're impossible" to "You're Ameya".
+This name was created when in 12th grade, as a battle against the impossible dream of being "Dr. Ameya", pun intended.
+Alas, I didn't think long-term.

-I like to think about **the future** in general, currently intrigued by intelligent assistance (IA), economics and philosophy of science.
-I want to dedicate my career towards designing principled algorithms to acquire more general notions of intelligence through learning for better automating tasks and assisting humans.
-Serious researchers think it's cute when I talk about constitutional law or price theory.
-I'm nevertheless amazed by the insights offered by these fields.
+I like to think about **the future** in general, currently intrigued by intelligent assistance (IA), computational economics, and constitutional law.
+I want to dedicate my career towards designing principled algorithms to acquire more general notions of "learnability" and help better automating tasks and assisting humans.
+Serious researchers think it's cute when I talk about constitutional law, price theory, mechanism design, ecorithms, etc. I'm nevertheless amazed by the insights offered by these fields.

 Speaking of homegrounds, I aspire to the ideal of "theoretically grounded approaches should go hand-in-hand with challenging practical problems": Principled approaches can accelerate research compared to extensive hit-and-try approaches popular today.
 Conversely, it's important to make real-world assumptions to model computationally hard problems and side-step worst-case complexity.
+As [Marx](https://en.wikipedia.org/wiki/Groucho_Marx) once famously said "Those are my principles, and if you don't like them.. well, I have others".

-The Jungian personality type of the academic me is currently INTP, dominated by Ti and Ne.
-Here is the [non-academic me](https://bayesianconspirator.github.io/about/) if he intrigues you more, also [a note]() about better fake frameworks.
+On the fun side, the jungian personality type of the academic me would be INTP, dominated by Ti and Ne; or my [MTG Color Wheel](https://medium.com/s/story/the-mtg-color-wheel-c9700a7cf36d) results are dominated by Blue and Red with a White tinge.
+Also, [a blog I liked](https://www.lesswrong.com/posts/wDP4ZWYLNj7MGXWiW/in-praise-of-fake-frameworks) for meta-discussion about fake frameworks.
+If this content interests you more, here is the [non-academic me](https://bayesianconspirator.github.io/about/) where you might find more of the same.
+Welcome to my personal page folks!

 ## <a name="highlights" id="highlights"></a>Highlights